intermine/im-docs/docs/support/upgrade.rst

 Gradle
 -------

 InterMine now uses Gradle to manage dependencies and to build and run InterMine.
-Please see :doc:`Gradle Quick Start </system-requirements/software/gradle/index>` for details on Gradle and common Gradle commands and :doc:`Gradle FAQs </system-requirements/software/gradle/FAQs>` for help with common questions and errors.
+Please see :doc:`Gradle Quick Start </system-requirements/software/gradle/index>` for useful Gradle commands and :doc:`Gradle FAQs </system-requirements/software/gradle/FAQs>` for help with common questions and errors.

 Maven
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~